skraft-redhat/container_k8s_openshift_demo/k8s/KUBERNETES.md

 - Change the current-context: `kubectl config set-context --current --namespace [Project Name]`
 - Check that we are in the right environment: `kubectl config current-context`

+> **_NOTE:_**  Please note that the context name is kept the same, although you are pointing to a different project.
+This might be somehow misleading!!

 3. Create resources declaratively:
 Kubernetes primarily works with so-called *Manifests*.
 These are config-files which specify the **desired** state.
 It's then the obligation of Kubernetes to continously compare the *desired* with the *real* status and initiate remediation.